Best ways to Keep Neighbors Off your Driveway

 7. Put Traffic Cones on Your Driveway

-This will keep neighbors off your driveway if they’re trespassing with their vehicle.
+Placing traffic cones on your driveway will keep neighbors off your driveway if they’re trespassing with their vehicle [5].
+This is the best solution for those that have neighbors parking in front of their house.
 It will also give a hint to neighbors that walk on your driveway that they should stay off it.

 However, it may become a bit time consuming for you to remove and replace the cones every time you want to leave and enter your own driveway.
-It should also be noted that putting traffic cones on your driveway can be illegal in some states, so make sure to research your local laws before pursuing this.
+It should also be noted that putting traffic cones on your driveway can be illegal in some states, so make sure to research your local laws before pursuing this [6].

 If it’s not illegal in your state though, this is how to keep people from turning around in your driveway.